khancuh/Natural-Language-Processing-NLP-/Sentiment Analysis - Restaurant Reviews/README.md

 • Created a machine learning model that classifies a Positive Review or Negative Review based on the textual data using Natural Language Processing (NLP).

+If positive Review Repersent by: 1

+If negative Review Repersent by: 0

 • This project helps in classifies the Review from the Resturant.